 Tracing Changes Through a Thousand Years Class 7 Notes History Chapter 1 - PDF Download

 It is said that the entire context with which information is created tends to change along with the passage of time.
-So, what if that is the case what about meaning and language?
+So, what if that is the case, what about meaning and language?
 There are certain historical records that are written in different languages and have considerably changed over the course of time.
-For example, Modern Persian is very much different than Medieval Persian.
+For example, Modern Persian is very much different from Medieval Persian.
 It is not just about vocabulary and grammar.
 All the changes made over the course of 1000 years are described below.

 1. What Precautions were Followed by the Historians While they Read the Maps?